COVID-19 vaccine

 Despite the extremely rapid development of effective mRNA and viral vector vaccines, worldwide vaccine equity has not been achieved.
 The development and use of whole inactivated virus (WIV) and protein-based vaccines have also been recommended, especially for use in developing countries.

-The United States Food and Drug Administration (FDA) has now authorized bivalent vaccines to protect against the original COVID-19 strain and its Omicron variant.
+The 2023 Nobel Prize in Physiology or Medicine was awarded to Katalin Karikó and Drew Weissman for the development of effective mRNA vaccines against COVID-19.

 Background

 Prior to COVID-19, a vaccine for an infectious disease had never been produced in less than several years – and no vaccine existed for preventing a coronavirus infection in humans.
 However, vaccines have been produced against several animal diseases caused by coronaviruses, including (as of 2003) infectious bronchitis virus in birds, canine coronavirus, and feline coronavirus.
 Previous projects to develop vaccines for viruses in the family Coronaviridae that affect humans have been aimed at severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
 Vaccines against SARS and MERS have been tested in non-human animals.

 According to studies published in 2005 and 2006, the identification and development of novel vaccines and medicines to treat SARS was a priority for governments and public health agencies around the world at that time.
 There is no cure or protective vaccine proven to be safe and effective against SARS in humans.
 There is also no proven vaccine against MERS.
 When MERS became prevalent, it was believed that existing SARS research might provide a useful template for developing vaccines and therapeutics against a MERS-CoV infection.
-As of March 2020, there was one (DNA-based) MERS vaccine which completed Phase I clinical trials in humans, and three others in progress, all being viral-vectored vaccines: two adenoviral-vectored (ChAdOx1-MERS, BVRS-GamVac) and one MVA-vectored (MVA-MERS-S).
+As of March 2020, there was one (DNA-based) MERS vaccine that completed Phase I clinical trials in humans, and three others in progress, all being viral-vectored vaccines: two adenoviral-vectored (ChAdOx1-MERS, BVRS-GamVac) and one MVA-vectored (MVA-MERS-S).

 Vaccines that use an inactive or weakened virus that has been grown in eggs typically take more than a decade to develop.
 In contrast, mRNA is a molecule that can be made quickly, and research on mRNA to fight diseases was begun decades before the COVID-19 pandemic by scientists such as Drew Weissman and Katalin Karikó, who tested on mice.
 Moderna began human testing of an mRNA vaccine in 2015.
 Viral vector vaccines were also developed for the COVID-19 pandemic after the technology was previously cleared for Ebola.

 As multiple COVID-19 vaccines have been authorized or licensed for use, real-world vaccine effectiveness (RWE) is being assessed using case control and observational studies.
 A study is investigating the long-lasting protection against SARS-CoV-2 provided by the mRNA vaccines.